Main navigation

 Selected interns will present two 15-20 minute talks during their summer experience, focusing on the work they are doing.
 All interns are required to attend and participate in orientation, intern presentations, and selected seminars throughout the period.

-A complete internship application includes:
+A complete IIHG Summer Internship in Genetic Counseling application includes:

-• IIHG Summer Internship Program
+- IIHG Summer Internship Program

 431 Newton Road, 117 EMRB

-Iowa City, IA 52242-1078
+Iowa City, IA, 52242-1078

 The IIHG is a statewide resource to promote clinical care, research, and education that focuses on the medical and scientific advances around the human genome.
 Established in August 2012, the IIHG seeks to integrate activities in human genetics through multi-disciplinary research, education, and clinical care that is focused on the medical and scientific significance of variations in the human genome.